-- 1. Officer 1, kneel on one knee at the patient's head. - Place your hands, palms up, under the patient's shoulders. - 3.
-Lift the patient to a sitting position. - Support an unconscious patient's back with your kneeling leg. - 5.
-Place your hands under the patient's arms. - Firmly grasp the patient's opposite wrists, and fold them across the patient's chest. - 7.
+- 1. Officer 1, kneel on one knee at the patient's head. - 2.
+Place your hands, palms up, under the patient's shoulders. - 3.
+Lift the patient to a sitting position. - 4.
+Support an unconscious patient's back with your kneeling leg. - 5.
+Place your hands under the patient's arms. - 6.
+Firmly grasp the patient's opposite wrists, and fold them across the patient's chest. - 7.
 Officer 2 has two options: - a.
-(Option 1) Position to one side of the patient's knees with your nonweapon side to the patient.
+(Option 1) Position to one side of the patient's knees with your non-weapon side to the patient.
 Wrap your inside arm over the patient's thighs and your outside arm under their thighs.
 Be careful where you grasp the patient's legs, preferably above the knees, to avoid hyperextension.
-Grasp your wrist(s).
+Grasp your wrist(s). - b.
+(Option 2 pictured) Kneel between the patient's knees with your back to the patient and grasp beneath the knees.
+Be careful when grasping the patient's legs, preferably above the knees, to avoid hyperextension. - 8.
+Officer 1, at the patient's head, delivers all commands. - 9.
+Simultaneously both officers stand while lifting the patient. - 10.
+Officer 2 should turn and face the direction of movement.